nasa/Transform-to-Open-Science/Module_2/Lesson_5/readme.md

 <img style="width:100%;height:auto;" src="../images/media/osfquote.jpg">

-"While there are many features built into the OSF, the platform also allows thirdparty add-ons or integrations that strengthen the functionality and collaborative nature of the OSF.
+"While there are many features built into the OSF, the platform also allows third-party add-ons or integrations that strengthen the functionality and collaborative nature of the OSF.
 These add-ons fall into two categories: citation management integrations and storage integrations.
-Mendeley and Zotero can be integrated to support citation management, while Amazon S3, Box, Dataverse, Dropbox, figshare, GitHub, and oneCloud can be integrated to support storage.
+Mendeley and Zotero can be integrated to support citation management, while Amazon S3, Box, Dataverse, Dropbox, Figshare, GitHub, and OneCloud can be integrated to support storage.
 The OSF provides unlimited storage for projects, but individual files are limited to 5 gigabytes (GB) each."

 **[Center for Open Science](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5370619/)**